 Step 5: Choose required test cases from the list

 Step 8: Choose whether a test case is ‘Passed’, ‘Failed’ or ‘Blocked’

 Step 9: Choose whether a test case is ‘Passed’, ‘Failed’ or ‘Blocked’

 Note: If a test case is failed you can add it to the same screen itself.

 Finally, we have executed the test cases, so now our next step is to generate the reports.

 Step 2: Share the link with your team to access the test run report

 If you want to try it out and see how well it can work for you, they offer an unlimited free trial.

 I am concluding this “Qase Test Case Management Tutorial” here.
 I felt that it is one of the more self-exploratory Test Management Tools in the current market.
-Qase is a simple, productive and efficient tool which provides an easy to use interface making your life straight forward.
-Feel free to try Qase and let us know if you have any Questions.
+Qase is a simple, productive, and efficient tool that provides an easy to use interface making your life straight forward.
+Feel free to try Qase and let us know if you have any questions.
 If you are a user, please share your experiences.
 I hope this Qase review has helped you to understand the benefit of this awesome test case management tool.
-Always remember, Qase is useful for test case management, but at the end of the day, it’s your hard, smart, and quality work which ultimately puts you at the top.
+Always remember, Qase is useful for test case management, but at the end of the day, it’s your hard, smart, and quality work that ultimately puts you at the top.
 Did you find this review helpful?
 Let us know in the comments!

 Do you know someone who can benefit from this excellent tool?
 Share this review with them on Facebook, Twitter, or Google Plus!